benjaminmodayil/modayilme/src/pages/posts/work/silent-sentinels.md

 ## Learning new things

-The use of Intersection Observer API + Smoothscroll Polyfill

 As this was a learning project, I took a leap and learned two rad new things that I’ll be incorporating into projects in the future.
+The use of Intersection Observer API + Smoothscroll.

 ### Intersection Observer API

 Or as I like to call it, the IO-API.
 I’m trying very terribly hard to coin it that way.
 So far only I am the only sayer.
 <span role="img" aria-label="dunno" alt="dunno">¯\_(ツ)\_/¯ </span>

 The IO-API serves as a new way for the  browser to detect when DOM elements are currently within the viewport and even to a certain threshold/percentage it is in.
 It’s pretty nifty using the IO-API.
-And it’s being used online for a ton of things, namely lazy-loading assets when they’re actually needed plus scroll-library interactions that you might have used an complex library for something like adding a class to something when on screen.
-Then maybe taking a crack at the Intersection Observer API might be for you.
-It’s not perfect, not great for all use cases, and at the moment requires a polyfill, but it fulfills a performance & simplicity need of viewport detection that wasn’t as natively* there before.
-I’ll list some
+And it’s being used online for a variety of things, namely lazy-loading assets when they’re actually needed plus scroll-library interactions.
+It’s not perfect, not great for all use cases, and at the moment requires a [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill), but it fulfills a performance & simplicity need of viewport detection that wasn’t as natively* there before.

-/Sidenote: Want to hear how complex the viewport is?
-Take a listen to this short video by the Chrome Developers (todo: link)/

-### Smoothscroll
+Here's a small presentation that I gave on the [IO-API](https://drive.google.com/file/d/1fN6Q-MRecDrYLFtDYMt9bCQZhV507RmO/view?usp=sharing) for some of the Front-End Developers at Viget.

+I used the IO-API in this project to add highlight classes on the landing page's nav items as one of the corresponding sections appeared on the screen.
+I also used the following smoothscroll polyfill to get smooth scrolls when clicking on one of those nav items.

+// GIF HERE